MikroElektronika/mikrosdk_click_v2/clicks/clockgen4/details.md

 ## Example Description

-> This example demonstrates the uses of Clock Gen 4 click which is based on CS2200-CP for changing the channel clock.
+> This example demonstrates the uses of Clock Gen 4 Click which is based on CS2200-CP for changing the channel clock.
 The CS2200-CP is an extremely versatile system clocking device that utilizes a programmable phase lock loop.
 The CS2200-CP is based on an analog PLL architecture and this architecture allows for frequency synthesis and clock generation from a stable reference clock.
 The CS2200-CP supports both I²C and SPI for full software control.